Lamar High School Murder: Hearing for a Girl Accused of Attracting DeLindsey Mack - Mag Viral News

-HOUSTON, Texas (KTRK) – A 15-year-old girl who went with a classmate when he was shot near the Lamar High School campus is awaiting trial from a court whether she will be tried as an adult for murder ,
+HOUSTON, Texas (KTRK) – A teenage boy who went with a classmate when he was shot near the Lamar High School campus is awaiting a court ruling on whether she will be brought to justice for murder as an adult.

-The teenager, whose identity is being concealed for the time being, is accused of having lured DeLindsey Mack to her death in November 2018.
+The teenager, whose identity is hidden because she is a teenager, is accused of having lured DeLindsey Mack and another girl outside of Lamar High School as part of a coordinated attack.
+Mack was shot near the school in November 2018.

 According to investigators, the teenage suspect and another girl with 18-year-old Mack walked down Bammel Lane during the school’s first lunch break.

+The teenage suspect apologized, however, for having to go back to class while walking halfway.

-At that moment, a vehicle approached the group, opened fire, and killed Mack.
-The juvenile suspect who was walking the victim hid behind a nearby electrical box while the other girl, who faces no charges, was hit by a bullet.
+Police say moments later that a vehicle approached the group and opened fire and killed Mack.
+The other girl, who is not charged, was hit by a bullet.

 The police investigated the ties between the gangs in the murder.
 A detective testified in court that Mack, who had ties to the YSB gang, liked the juvenile suspect.
 The detective also said that she pretended to be interested in him, but she was with a teenager in the rival gang.